mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 _If you're interested in a full tailwind setup, tailwindcss's official documentation has an excellent [tutorial](https://tailwindcss.com/docs/guides/emberjs).
-Only a tiny amount of extending what I've shown is needed._
+Only a tiny amount of extending what I've already shown is needed._

 #### Booting up the Application on our own terms